-ICC members continue to strongly believe that there are no objective, data-driven reasons to exclude services from Amount B. The consultation document suggests that there could be significant differences in the functions, assets and risks of distributors of services.
+The logic to exclude services is very weak.
+Services is not defined and a comprehensive exclusion is undermined by the recognition within scope of certain after-sales services in Definitions and certain technical or specialised support activities in para.27.
+ICC members continue to believe strongly that there are no objective, data-driven reasons to exclude services from Amount B. The consultation document suggests that there could be significant differences in the functions, assets and risks of distributors of services.
 These concerns have not been explained or demonstrated in the data.
-Thus, we would highly appreciated if further detail could be provided on the specific concerns.
+Thus, we would highly appreciate it if further detail could be provided on the specific concerns.
+The inclusion of goods is on the basis that there is consistency in the supply chain and functional analysis.
+However, it is unclear whether a similar review been done for services.
 Similar functions are required in the distribution of services, and the business community has provided data that relevant comparables are within similar ranges.
 If concerns arise from the absence of inventory risk, reasonable adjustments could be made.
 It is also worth noting that the risk profile may be more similar to commissionaires, which remain in scope.
 If the concern is, instead, that services may be customized, many businesses provide services with little or no customization, and for the subset of companies that have incremental customization services, it will likely be possible to segment those results out from the baseline distribution functions.
+It is not clear why there is no de minimis qualification for services nor why the logic of separate reliable pricing from para.9.c. cannot also apply to services.

+These concerns are particularly in point in the life sciences industry and other regulated industries which may undertake routine research and development or manufacturing services in addition to the baseline marketing and distribution activities as a physical presence is required for regulatory reasons.

 It is particularly concerning that the exclusion of services would mean that a large portion of

 companies subject to Amount A would not be in scope for Amount B. These features of Pillar 1